Recently updated on November 11th, 2022 at 03:20 pm

 Due to the enormous benefits provided in terms of operational improvements, improved security, and easier multi-site administration of access to reap the benefits of infinite scalability, physical security is experiencing a major trend towards cloud-based access control.

 Managing multi-site access had previously been a challenging task.
 For example, if an employee is visiting a different branch office, they must be notified several days in advance so that security and access may be prepared for their arrival.
 Another example could be the process of scheduling meetings in meeting rooms which earlier led to a lot of hassle given no one was notified of the space usage.
 These manual processes, in addition to being inconvenient, resulted in the credentials being leaked and other such security discrepancies.
-Because of the capacity to administer numerous sites from a single system along with sending smart notifications regarding the space utilisation, cloud-based technologies have become increasingly popular.
-Managing access permissions across different locations has now become simple with systems like the meeting room scheduling system or meeting room booking system.
+Because of the capacity to administer numerous sites from a single system along with sending smart notifications regarding space utilisation, cloud-based technologies have become increasingly popular.
+Managing access permissions across different locations has now become simple with systems like the meeting room booking system.
 The meeting room display system has made it easy to notify members of the organisation given the deployment of cloud-based access control.
 Furthermore, a worldwide infrastructure may be managed without sacrificing security or comfort.
 This has enhanced the security and convenience aspect of organisations.

 Advantages of Cloud-Based Access Control